 - Known hard bounces: These are email addresses that have resulted in a hard bounce.

 These email addresses are known to our system via internal machine learning and third-party data feeds.

 - Known ISP complainers: These are email recipients who've exhibited an unusually high number of ISP complaints.
-ISP complaints are caused by a recipient reporting received email to their inbox provider as a spam/junk message.
+ISP complaints are caused by a recipient reporting received an email to their inbox provider as a spam/junk message.